freelancephp/WP-External-Links/readme.txt

 You could add `rel="external"` to those internal links that should be treated as external.
 The plugin settings will also be applied to those links.

-= I want internal links to be treated as external links.
-How? =

 [Do you have a question?
 Please ask me](http://www.freelancephp.net/contact/)